sven2314/Vitis-Tutorials/Embedded_Software/README.md

    </tr>
 </table>

-## Resources associated with tutorial
+## Resources Associated with Tutorials

-Following are the resources for embedded flow with Vitis unified IDE.
+Following are the resources for embedded flow with Vitis Unified IDE.

 <table style="width:100%">
   <tr>